Amsterdam-AI-Team/Urban_PointCloud_Processing/notebooks/README.md

 [1.
 AHN preprocessing](1.%20AHN%20preprocessing.ipynb) -- detailed instructions for pre-processing AHN data.

 [1.
-Generate reference data](1.%20Generate%20reference%20data.ipynb) -- detailed instructions for scraping reference data.
+Generate reference data](1.%20Generate%20reference%20data.ipynb) -- detailed instructions for scraping and parsing reference data.

 [2.
 Ground and Buildings](2.%20Ground%20and%20Buildings.ipynb) -- labelling ground and buildings using data fusion with AHN and BGT data.